AvivVegh/Allies-React-Native/README.md

 # Allies-React-Native

-In this project I develop AlliesApp in React native
+In this project I develop AlliesApp with React native

-### Why we should use react native ?
+### Why we should use React native ?

 Do you want to
 Create mobile application in short time ?